Nonminimal Couplings and the Forgotten Field of Axion Inflation

 We now turn to the observable predictions of the model developed here.
 The hallmark observables of any inflationary model are the predictions for the scalar spectral index $n_s$ and for the tensor-to-scalar ratio $r$.
+The spectral index in the model proposed here depends upon the evolution of the slow-roll parameters as imprinted on the isocurvature perturbations that are later amplified and converted to (adiabatic) curvature perturbations.
+We compute $n_s$ numerically for all examples considered here.

-We first consider the impact of the fast turn on the ratio $r$.
+A striking feature of the model is the implication of the amplication of scalar modes for the tensor-to-scalar ratio $r$.
 For the multifield axion model under consideration, the amplitude of the scalar spectrum is rescaled according to Eq.~\eqref{eq:Pzetafinal}.
 Meanwhile, tensor modes on long length-scales are unaffected by the turn in field space.
 One can appreciate this from the equation of motion for tensor modes, at linear order in perturbations (see, e.g., Ref.~\cite{Baumann:2009ds}):